The essentials list: Peloton instructor Olivia Amato shares her workout must-haves | CNN Underscored

 Don’t tell anyone, but Amato admits she’s “trying to be better” about hydrating during her workouts.
 That’s why she dumps this flavored electrolyte powder — which includes 15 sticks per pack — into a small cup of water and chugs it pre-sweat session.
 “I give myself five minutes to take it,” she says.
 “Then I know that I’m good to go,” she says.

 Listen up.
 Instead of blasting music, Amato uses her headphones to hear her fellow instructors during a class.
-“My headphones are super-important to me,” she says.
-On a run, she queues up her own Spotify playlist with music that leans heavily towards EDM and dance-pop.
+“My headphones are super important to me,” she says.
+On a run, she queues up her own Spotify playlist with music that leans heavily toward EDM and dance-pop.
 “It really depends on my mood,” she says.
-(But considering she’s a 90s baby, Amato says she eschews bubblegum ‘80s tunes.)
+(But considering she’s a '90s baby, Amato says she eschews bubblegum ‘80s tunes.)

 • Related: The best workout headphones

 Peloton doesn’t manufacture its own sneakers (yet), so Amato runs with her beloved Puma Nitro sneakers.
-Designed specifically for women, these shoes feature a narrowed heel, lower instep and adjusted for arch ratio.
+Designed specifically for women, these shoes feature a narrowed heel and a lower instep, and they're adjusted for arch ratio.
 The midsole is made of Puma’s Nitro foam, infused with nitrogen to allow for a more lightweight and cushioned run.
 And the outsole is made of PumaGrip, which provides traction on multiple surface types.

 Even when she’s off-camera, “I want to feel good in myself,” she says.
 “So I think it’s important to look good too.
 It makes me feel like I’m physically and mentally ready to do what’s next.”
 Start with the “cute” Puma sports bra, available in three bright hues.
 She also picks one of her many pairs of Peloton leggings.
 “They’re soft and comfortable and come in a bunch of different colors and patterns,” she says.